 Which pavilions and events?

 The Art Biennale brings a fusion of contemporary art, from sculptures over photographs to performances.
 In combination with the large number of pavilions, you will have to make some choices in line with your art preferences and your time availability.
 I recommend you read about the different participations before your visit, so you know which ones you really want to see.
 If you also figure out which ones are not at all interesting to you, you can use the remaining time for your ‘I have no clue what this is about’ category.
 This upfront selection is especially crucial for the locations in the city which can be far from each other, and to a lesser extent for the pavilions in Giardini.
 At Arsenale, you have to follow more or less a set order so you can adjust your pace instead of choosing where to go first.

 An overview of all the national pavilions and their artists and of the collateral events is available on the website of La Biennale.
 The coinciding exhibitions have no relationship whatsoever with the official organization, so you will have to consult other sources such as the website of the tourism office Venezia Unica.
 A good starting point are the previews related to the Art Biennale on my site of course.
-You can find the list on this overview page.
+You can find the list on this overview page or find out my favourite pavilions in the post ‘8 pavilions you cannot miss at the Art Biennale 2017’.
 In addition, ArtReview has some interesting interviews with the artists and The Art Newspaper has an app for the Art Biennale with all the locations.
 Finally, many artists have participated in the ‘Artists Practices Project’ of curator Christine Macel.
 The videos show their work and the preparation for the Biennale.
 This might also give you an indication whether you want to visit their exhibition or not.